Stooa/Documentation/docs/development/development.md

 This section details everything you need to know to get [Stooa][stooa] up and running in development environments.

-## Setup development environment
+## Setup and run development environment

-Here you can find all the documentation about how to [setup development environment][setup] properly.
+Here you can find all the documentation about how to [setup and run development environment][setup] properly.

 ## Structure of the project